ayush-lal/darkly-vscode-theme/README.md

-# Nightly
+# Nightly - VS Code Theme

-A dark vscode with subtle vibrant colours for those long days of coding
+### Vibrant yet subtle colours on a dark palette for those long days of coding.